ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

  - DR1
  - DR2

+**For CDC3: Require 7 input ports of type 24V AC/DC.
+Round number makes it 8**.

 Connector for these signals can be molex type, although it is expected that TargetCompOn2, DR1, and DR2 will be all landed in the field.
 Potential for screw terminals.